submariner-io/submariner-website/src/content/quickstart/_index.en.md

 ## Support Matrix

-Submariner was designed to be cloud provider agnostic, and should run in any standard Kubernetes cluster.
-Submariner was tested and known to be working properly with the following cloud environments:
+Submariner is designed to be cloud provider agnostic, and should run in any standard Kubernetes cluster.
+Submariner has been tested with and known to be working properly with the following cloud environments:

 {{% notice tip %}}
 Are you using Submariner in an environment which is not described here?
 Please [let us know](../contributing/website) so that we can update this document.